pbering/sitecore-glitterfish/README.md

 # Sitecore Glitterfish

-Lightweight Sitecore XM development environment, runs in a **single** container and full Sitecore CLI support.
+Lightweight Sitecore XM development environment, runs in a **single** container and have full Sitecore CLI support.

 Suitable for:

 - Headless projects that needs a simple and light CM.
-- Quickly starting new solutions.
-- Prototyping modules/code, testing or reproducing issues.
+- Quickly starting new solutions, prototyping modules/code, testing or reproducing issues.
 - Running in resource constrained environments such as VM's, older laptops etc.
 - Hosting in cloud/VM for developers on non Windows machines.